mcfrith/last-genome-alignments/README.md

   `lastal` command use much time and memory, e.g. several days and hundreds of gigabytes.

-* You can use the `lastal -i` option to trade off multi-threading and memory use (with no effect on results), see [here](https://gitlab.com/mcfrith/last/-/blob/main/doc/last-parallel.rst).
+* You can trade off multi-threading and memory use (with no effect on results), see [here](https://gitlab.com/mcfrith/last/-/blob/main/doc/last-parallel.rst).

 ## 2017 alignments

 **Warning:** these recipes were for an older version of LAST.

+* Since LAST version 1205, `-R01` has no effect and can be omitted (because it's the default).

 * For LAST version >= 1180, it's best to add option `-fMAF+` to the first (many-to-one) `last-split`, as done